eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-26_treat-of-tokyo-2-a-collection-of-cuisine-see-what-the-city-can-offer-you.md

 - - -

-This page is synchronized from the post: [Treat of Tokyo 2 - a collection of cuisine, see what the city can offer you...](https://steemit.com/@deanliu/treat-of-tokyo-2-a-collection-of-cuisine-see-what-the-city-can-offer-you)
+This page is synchronized from the post: ['Treat of Tokyo 2 - a collection of cuisine, see what the city can offer you...'](https://steemit.com/@deanliu/treat-of-tokyo-2-a-collection-of-cuisine-see-what-the-city-can-offer-you)